 Welcome to the field of fair use law, where what you say matters almost as much as how you say it.

-According to Corynne McSherry, intellectual property director for the Electronic Frontier Foundation, lists four factors that determine a ripoff versus a legally-protected parody.
+According to Corynne McSherry, intellectual property director for the Electronic Frontier Foundation, there are four factors that determine a ripoff versus a legally protected parody.
 First: Does the video use the copyrighted work to create something that's mostly new?
 Lawyers use the word "transformative" to describe a piece of expression that's mostly new, and if you look at the video, you'll notice almost nothing Beastie-related.

 "There's an obvious commercial element — it's an advertisement — but that doesn't end the analysis," McSherry writes, "especially when the use is highly transformative.
 This factor favors GoldieBlox."

-Other elements to consider: whether the copyright holders have had "ample chance for compensation" for their work; whether the Beasties were harmed in any way by what Goldiblox did; and whether Goldiblox unnecessarily used too much of the original song in its parody.
+Other elements to consider: whether the copyright holders have had "ample chance for compensation" for their work; whether the Beasties were harmed in any way by what GoldieBlox did; and whether GoldieBlox unnecessarily used too much of the original song in its parody.